-This year we will also be accepting posters.
-We believe these to be an important format.
-They provide a valuable stimulus to discussion as well as a practical means of showcasing the wide range of research being undertaken.
 Accepted posters form an integral part of the academic programme and sessions are included in the programme for poster presenters to talk about their work.

+Papers are invited for presentation under one of ten broad research domains.
 Each paper accepted for an individual presentation will be allocated a minimum of 30 minutes for presentation and discussion.

 Symposia proposals must state clearly:

 Researchers are invited to submit poster proposals for current projects which are at the proposal stage, are work in progress, or which report on specific completed research projects.
 Poster proposals should include an abstract and a paper.
-If the proposal is accepted the abstract will be published in the conference proceedings and the paper included on the CD-ROM of all accepted work.
+If the proposal is accepted the abstract will be published in the conference proceedings and the paper included in the formal record of all accepted work.
 Presentation of the work at the conference will take the form of a poster.
 Posters will be on display for the duration of the conference and there will be a timetabled slot for contributors to present their posters and discuss the research with conference delegates.